Meet Rita and Dave Nelson

 Guests of the inn typically comment on the pleasant feel of the inn; they appreciate that the decor creates an atmosphere of ‘good living’ in keeping with the house.
 One of the special features of this house is its many large windows which allow exquisite light to inhabit each room.
 Controlling the amount of sunlight (and providing for privacy) has led us to provide layered window treatments that allow guests to customize their guest room lighting to their preferences.
 Rita’s sewing room has provided many of the custom window treatments throughout the building.

 Good honest food brings enjoyment and satisfaction to us all and providing that experience for our family was and is a priority.
 That philosophy of creating good food from good ingredients naturally extended to the food we offer our guests.
 It is especially fun to create that food in the kitchen we designed around our AGA cookstove!
-In designing our kitchen, we worked with the professionals to meet all the requirements for a commercial kitchen and this allows us to offer such add-ons as our Gourmet Picnic.
+Increasingly our guests are concerned about the quality of the foods they eat; a recent website edit, thanks to (son) Zach, reflects our concern with providing the best for our guests: “food to nourish body and soul”.

 We are proud to share our inn with our guests.